Hardmath123/hardmath123.github.io/content/elementary.md

 Perhaps more than the actual problem, I love the bonus problems at the bottom.
 They show how all these "boring" Scheme exercises can be used to do all sorts of neat things.
-They're written to introduce a new idea with lots of questions--the solver is expected to explore them both on their own, with external resources, and, of course, with other friends.
+They're written to introduce a new idea with lots of questions---the solver is expected to explore them both on their own, with external resources, and, of course, with other friends.

 Finally, it's worth noting that (as the first bonus problem should make amply